 When the double-tagged packets enter Switch D, the outer VLAN tag 40 is removed, the well-known MAC address is replaced with

 the respective Layer 2 protocol MAC address, and the packet is sent to Customer Y on Site 2 as a single-tagged frame in VLAN

-You can also enable Layer 2 protocol tunneling on access ports on the edge switch connected to access or trunk ports on the
+You can also enable Layer 2 protocol tunneling on access ports on the edge switch that is connected to access or trunk ports

-customer switch.
-In this case, the encapsulation and decapsulation process is the same as described in the previous paragraph,
+on the customer switch.
+In this case, the encapsulation and decapsulation process are the same as described in the previous

-except that the packets are not double-tagged in the service-provider network.
-The single tag is the customer-specific access
+paragraph, except that the packets are not double-tagged in the service-provider network.
+The single tag is the customer-specific

 In switch stacks, Layer 2 protocol tunneling configuration is distributed among all member switches.
 Each member switch that

 receives an ingress packet on a local port encapsulates or decapsulates the packet and forwards it to the appropriate destination